Updated September 27, 2023

-So we can see that the waterfall model works hierarchy from top to bottom with one phase completed with full verifications then switching to another phase including phase processes like Conception, Initiation, Analysis, Design, Construction, Testing, Production/Implementation, and Maintenance.
-In order to get a more brief knowledge about the waterfall model, we need to understand all of its processes in deep with its work model.
-There is a basic prerequisite phase that needs to be understood before starting the deep phases of knowledge.
+So we can see that the waterfall model works hierarchy from top to bottom, with one phase completed with full verifications and then switching to another phase, including phase processes like Conception, Initiation, Analysis, Design, Construction, Testing, Production/Implementation, and Maintenance.
+To get a more brief knowledge about the waterfall model, we need to understand its processes deeply with its work model.
+A primary prerequisite phase needs to be understood before starting the deep phases of knowledge.
 It is about the feasibility study for the software product.
 It deals with the financial and technical aspects of the project requirements.
-This phase deals with the correction of the measures based on the analyzed benefits and drawbacks.
+This phase deals with correcting the measures based on the analyzed benefits and drawbacks.
 Thus the best solution is chosen.

-As specific by words, we need to know and understand what we have to design, what we have to develop, its processes, what will be its functionality, etc. It provides input material to the product being made, and thus the upcoming product is studied, finalized, and marked.
+Specifically, we need to know and understand what we have to design, what we have to develop, its processes, what will be its functionality, etc. It provides input material to the product being made; thus, the upcoming product is studied, finalized, and marked.
 It also gives us the extension to decide the hardware or software requirements of the product which will be designed, developed, and captured in all phases.

 It results in designing models, schema, and business rules.

-- Requirement gathering and analysis: First all the information and requirement for the product development is gathered from the customer and then it is processed for analysis.
-The main role of this part is to eradicate incompleteness and inconsistencies related to software product development.
+- Requirement gathering and analysis: First, all the information and requirement for the product development is gathered from the customer and processed for analysis.
+The primary role of this part is to eradicate incompleteness and inconsistencies related to software product development.

 - Requirement specification: Then, the above-analyzed requirements are documented in an SRS (software requirement specification ) document.
 It serves as a path between the customer and the SRS development team.
 This SRS documentation manages and settles any disputes in the future are managed and settled through this SRS documentation only.